Modern YEAR FIVE

 Mid November.
 This item is canonically referenced in Robin: Year One #1 and multiple other issues, but it contains two big continuity errors.
 Error #1: Gordon is still a captain, but he should be the commissioner.
 Error #2: It takes place on July 3-4, but it must take place in November.
 In fact, according to Dark Victory, Bruce only first reveals his identity as Batman to Dick on the fourth of July.
 If we ignore these two problems, then the story fits perfectly.
 Onto a synopsis.
 Batman ends Dick’s training, making him his official sidekick, the Boy Wonder, Robin.
 The new soldier is put through a “final exam” where he runs a twenty-four hour gauntlet through the city while Batman silently stalks him.
 During the this test, Robin is able to send hidden clues to Batman while systematically shutting down Joe Minette’s vast criminal organization.
 Batman joins Robin at sunrise to help take down Minette and his top man Delcaine, sending them both to prison.
 Afterward, Batman introduces Robin to Jim Gordon.
 (Note that Gordon is erroneously referred to as a captain, which needs to be ignored.)[8]

 –FLASHBACK: From Detective Comics #866.
 Robin goes on his first official on-patrol outing with Batman and is told to wait in the car while the Dark Knight trails the Joker into a mansion.
 Inside, the Joker tries to steal a holy medallion that belongs to the ancient Sacred Order of St. Dumas.
 Joker gets away when Batman gets attacked by a half-dressed member of the Order that wields a flaming sword.
 Although unnamed in the story, this man is Jean-Paul Ludovic Valley—the current Azrael of the Order of St. Dumas and father to Jean-Paul Valley.
 (Since the 15th century, Azrael knights have served the Sacred Order of St. Dumas as their mind-programmed warrior soldiers.)
 Outside of the building, Joker gets in a confrontation with small-time thief Loomis before Robin ambushes the Joker from behind, leaving him for the cops.
 Meanwhile, Loomis gets arrested for a crime he didn’t commit—the theft of the medallion.
-NOTES: Batman is incorrectly wearing his yellow-oval costume in this flashback.
+NOTES: Batman is incorrectly wearing his yellow oval costume in this flashback.
 Ignore.
 Also ignore the fact that Harvey Dent is shown as the DA that puts Loomis away.
 Dent is already Two-Face at this point.

 –“Robin & Superman: Fear of God” by Kelley Puckett/Dave Taylor/Kevin Nowlan (Legends of the DC Universe #6) July 1998